mitul01/robot-shop/K8s/README.md

 # Jaeger operator installation

 If you are using opentelemetry tracing along with jaeger exporter.
-Install the jaeger operator to manager the agent sidecars to collect traces and send it to appropriate dashboard for your choice for example jaeger UI or Wavefront by Vmware.
+Install the jaeger operator to manager the agent sidecars to collect traces and send it to appropriate dashboard of your choice for example jaeger UI or Wavefront by Vmware.

  ```shell
  kubectl create namespace observability